kashyap-sojitra/ejam-deployments/README.md

 # after successfull clone please fire following commands
 -> cd ejam-deployment

--> npm start
+-> npm run build
-# run the app in the browser with the url : http://localhost:3000/
+# run the app in the browser with the url : http://localhost:8080/